Pr0mise/Pr0mise.github.io/README.md

-# team2024
+# Team 12

-Here we will develop an information page baout our team for 2024
+Repository meant for developing an info page about our team and our progress.

+## Tools
+* IDE - VS Code
+* Languages - JavaScript, Sass, Html
+* Extensions - Live Sass Compiler